Bizzlebin/TEAM/readme.txt

 Due By Tuesday (2020-06-23)

 1. Comment on at least 1 thing you like about our formal SRS Draft in #srs and 1 thing you might improve.
-2. HLD (LSD, LUID, and LT).
+2. Meeting prep.
 2.1.
+Group activity: roundtable: what is your biggest concern with current state of the HLD?

+---
+Due By Thursday (2020-06-25)

+3. Update task list with at least *1* more post-LLD item and with *all* times (in hours, rounded down to nearest hour (0 is fine)) for tasks you were the primary responsible party for; include only time *you* spent.
+4. Create SRS Final in docs/ (CA only; copy over SRS Draft).
+5. HLD (LSD, LUID, and LT).
+5.1.
 Add Configuration Data (HLD 3.11).
-2.2.
+5.2.
 Finish Design Summary (HLD 2).
-2.3.
+5.3.
 Finish all draft graphics (1+ structure and 1+ behavior UML).
+5.4.
+Cleanup of HLD Draft: all divisions fixed, full paragraph descriptions where appropriate, etc.
-3. Meeting prep.
+6. Meeting prep.
-3.1.
-Group activity: roundtable: what is your biggest concern with current state of HLD?
+6.1.
+Group activity: roundtable: what did we learn from the SRS feedback?

 ---
-Due By Thursday (2020-06-25)
+Due By Saturday (2020-06-27)

-4. Update task list with at least *1* more post-LLD item and with *all* times (in hours, rounded down to nearest hour (0 is fine)) for tasks you were the primary responsible party for; include only time *you* spent.
-5. Copyedit of HLD Draft [in plaintext] (DS only).
+7. Copyedit of HLD Draft [in plaintext] (DS only).
-6. Create SRS Final in docs/ (CA only; copy over SRS Draft).
-7. LLD (LSD, LT only).
+8. LLD (LSD, LT only).
-7.1.
+8.1.
 Finish Introduction (LLD 1).
-7.2.
+8.2.
 Finish Database Design (LLD 3).
-7.2.1.
+8.2.1.
 Add ER diagram (LLD 3.2).
-7.2.2.
-Add psuedocode for database access (LLD 3.1).
+8.2.2.
+Add pseudocode for database access (LLD 3.1).
-7.2.3.
+8.2.3.
 Add information on how the DB uses 3rd normal form (LLD 3.2).
-8. Meeting prep.
-8.1.
-Group activity: roundtable: what did we learn from the SRS feedback?
+9. Reorder all SRS requirements in terms of importance (CA only).
+10. Check formatting on all documents *and* reach out to anyone who is still having trouble with any formatting (DS only).

+===
+Week 6 (2020-06-28)

 ---
-Due By Saturday (2020-06-27)
+Due By Tuesday (2020-06-30)

-9. Template HLD Draft, including all graphics (DS only).
+1. Template HLD Draft, including all graphics (DS only).
+2. LLD (LSD, LT only).
+2.1.
+Add pseudocode for classes (LLD 2.1).
+2.2.
+Add pseudocode for all other needed items (LLD 2).
+3. Meeting prep.
+3.1.
+Group activity: roundtable: what are your concerns with current state of the LLD?

+---
+Due By Thursday (2020-07-02)

+4. Create HLD Final in docs/ (LSD only; copy over HLD Draft).
+5. Cleanup of LLD: all divisions fixed, full paragraph descriptions where appropriate, etc (LSD, LT only).
-10. Reorder all SRS requirements in terms of importance (CA only).
+6. SRS (CA only).
+6.1.
+Get below 20 requirements.
+6.2.
+Add requirements for divisions that don't have them (eg, 5.1.2) or describe why.
+6.3.
+Address any teacher feedback.
+7. Meeting prep.

+---
+Due By Saturday (2020-07-04)

+8. Copyedit of LLD Draft [in plaintext] (DS only).
+9. First draft of SRS requirements traceability matrix (LT only).
-11. Check formatting on all documents *and* reach out to anyone who is still having trouble with any formatting (DS only).
+10. Check formatting on all documents *and* reach out to anyone who is still having trouble with any formatting (DS only).

 +++
 Ground Rules